 - Scoop contents of 1 avocado out and place in bowl.

-- Add lime juice, salt, garlic and cilantro and MASH really well.
+- Add lime juice, salt, onion, jalapeno and cilantro and MASH until it is mixed but still kinda chunky.
 This is a fun job for a small helper.

 - Sprinkle with a smidgen of raw sugar or a teeny tiny bit of honey.

 - Then dice the other avocado and fold in.
-This provides a bit of texture.
+This provides a bit more texture.
 You can mash both avocados or dice both, if you prefer.